Visual Lint Benefits and Features

 Visual Lint is designed to make using code analysis tools straightforward and productive.
 The following are just a few of its capabilities:

-Visual Lint uses industry standard static code analysis tools including PC-lint, PC-lint Plus, CppCheck and FxCop.
+Visual Lint uses industry standard static code analysis tools such as Clang-Tidy, CppCheck, PC-lint and PC-lint Plus.
 These tools have a known track record in improving the quality of software analysed using them.

 Of course, once you have made a decision to use such an analysis tool, the question is how to use it effectively.

 That is our speciality.
 Visual Lint closely integrates a variety of static analysis tools within the development environment, making analysis results available to the developer in a form which is both useful and intuitive.

 This makes it easier for developers to act on the issues identified - or (looking at it another way) harder for them to ignore them.